-No visit to Toronto is complete without some time spent at Cosmos on Queen and Cosmos West.
-The two locations are a couple blocks apart from each other, and can make a handy start or end point for your vinyl excursion.
-Cosmos West consistently has the most awe inspiring wall display in Canada, and specializes in Jazz, Brazilian and Latin with some interesting Rock and Disco bins too.
-Cosmos on Queen leans towards Soul/Funk, Hip Hop, 12” singles and Classic Rock.
-There’s a lot at both locations to get excited about, and Aki, Hisa and Yohei are deeply knowledgeable and immersed in music.
+No visit to Toronto is complete without time spent at Cosmos on Queen and Cosmos West.
+The two locations are a couple blocks apart from each other and can make a handy start or endpoint for your vinyl excursion.
+Cosmos West consistently has the most awe-inspiring wall display in Canada and specializes in jazz, Brazilian, and Latin with some interesting rock and disco bins too.
+Cosmos on Queen leans towards soul, funk, hip-hop, 12-inch singles, and classic rock.
+There’s a lot at both locations to get excited about, and the staff is deeply knowledgeable.

-Heading East, a trip to Kop’s on Queen is essential, especially for 45 enthusiasts.
-The selections of 7” singles upstairs are seemingly endless, and it would take days to go through the entire stock.
-There’s plenty of recent arrival action in the LP bins downstairs as well, and it’s always worth a look through the dollar crates outside too.
-They have another location on The Danforth, one in Oshawa and are opening a Hamilton location if you find yourself with more time.
+A trip to Kop’s on Queen is essential, especially for 45 enthusiasts.
+The selection of 7-inch singles upstairs is seemingly endless, and it would take days to go through the entire stock.
+There’s plenty of recent arrival action in the LP bins downstairs as well, and it’s always worth a look through the dollar crates outside.

-Backtracking to Spadina, Sonic Boom has a new arrivals section for every day of the week.
+Sonic Boom has a new arrivals section for every day of the week.
 One of the largest shops in the city, there’s a ton of potential to turn up an overlooked gem in the rows of records downstairs.
-They have a massive selection of new vinyl, and sell all sorts of other items (from books to t shirts to DVDs) as well.
+They have a massive selection of new vinyl and sell all sorts of other items, including books.
+T-shirts, and DVDs.

-Invisible City has a well curated selection of unusual dance floor friendly treasure, from Soca Disco to Nigerian Boogie to more ambient leaning offerings.
+Invisible City has a well-curated selection of unusual dance floor-friendly treasures, from soca disco to Nigerian boogie to more ambient-leaning offerings.
 There’s usually something special there, and it’s a place with a clear vision.

 Play De Record, just up the street, is a Toronto institution.
-Proprietor Eugene’s original store on Yonge held the imagination of House, Hip Hop and Dancehall fans throughout the country with regular appearances on Much Music (Canada’s MTV) as THE source for limited run 12” singles and 45s.
-These days Play De has a lot of everything.
-A flip through the International section is highly recommended for the veteran seeker.
+Proprietor Eugene’s original store on Yonge held the imagination of house, hip-hop, and dancehall fans throughout the country with regular appearances on Much Music (Canada’s MTV) as the source for limited-run 12-inch singles and 45s.
+These days, Play De has a lot of everything.
+A flip through the international section is highly recommended for the veteran seeker.

 Just to the West, Neurotica Records holds a lot of mystery.
-There’s some really deep Canadian records in amongst the corners of the shop, and it can be a great source of Post Punk or Cosmische for the fortunate.
+There are some really deep Canadian records in amongst the corners of the shop, and it can be a great source of post-punk or kosmische for the fortunate.

 Shortstack Records is a smaller store with a dense quality to quantity ratio.
 They regularly update their new arrivals bins.
 There’s often a rarer record at a super reasonable price on the wall.

-Grasshopper Records has an unreal selection of international music scattered throughout the store, and there’s always a heavy Dub LP or sought after Japanese Import waiting to be noticed.
+Grasshopper Records has an unreal selection of international music scattered throughout the store, and there’s always a heavy dub LP or coveted Japanese import waiting to be noticed.

 Antikka is a great place to grab a coffee, and they have a reasonable selection of new and used vinyl as well.
 Sometimes they have special events, and they always have great music on the sound system.

-Situated in The Junction, Pandemonium Books And Discs has some wildly deep vinyl bins, the rows brimming with possibility.
-Be sure to investigate the records on the floor too, as there are boxes of Library, Bollywood, Canadian Jazz and even a crate of Blue Note.
+Situated in The Junction, Pandemonium Books and Discs has some wildly deep vinyl bins, the rows brimming with possibility.
+Be sure to investigate the records on the floor, too, as there are boxes of Bollywood, Canadian jazz, and even a crate of Blue Note.